Set targets as a proportion (between 0 and 1) of the maximum level of

 x

-, each column corresponds to a different zone in argument to
+, each column corresponds to a different zone in argument tox

 x

-contain targets.
-This format can only be used when the
+that contain targets.
+This format can only be used when the feature data associated withx

-This argument must contain a field (column) name for each zone.
+must contain a column name for each zone.

 See targets for an overview of all functions for adding targets.